-Applying a continental lens, 84.2% of Mexico’s exports by value were delivered to North American countries while 5.5% were sold to importers in Asia.
-Mexico shipped another 5.3% worth of goods to Europe with 4.6% going to Latin America excluding Mexico but including the Caribbean.
+Applying a continental lens, 87.1% of Mexico’s exports by value was delivered to fellow North American countries whereas 4.9% was sold to importers in Asia.

 Mexico’s Top Trading Partners